 "There must be alternatives to what we have learned to think of as knowing."
 (Andrea Börner)

-My primary goal is to investigate the potential role of responsive systems and tools in spatial design.
+My general goal is to investigate the potential role of responsive systems and tools in spatial design.
 My motivation is to improve the adaptivity and responsiveness of physical space by bridging digital performance to the limits of realization.